Back to Career Hacks

 "The two largest foundation companies, OpenAI and Anthropic, alone captured 14% of global venture investment this year."

-What does this mean for non-AI startups?
-A Series A crunch is real.
+For startups outside AI, the Series A crunch is real.
 Axios reported:

 "Only 15.5% of companies that raised seed funding in Q1 2023 had secured a Series A by Q1 2025."